Regev89/WeatherProject/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
 3. Run `main.py` using a Python interpreter.
+* You can also run as a localhost at streamlit: 'streamlit run main.py'

 Here is a link to the app on streamlit: `https://weatherproject-ir8gryucmhdqksnrecdflo.streamlit.app/`